Arch and his little surprises

 Scrolling tiling sounded like the solution

-Where is that window now?
+Where on earth is that window?

 Boring is a feature